akauppi/GroundLevel-firebase-es/packages/app/README.md

 [http://localhost:3000?user=dev](http://localhost:3000?user=dev)

-Try making some changes in the `src/**` files (eg. change the title in `src/pages/Home/index.vue`) and see that they are reflected in the browser.
+Try making some changes in the `src/**` files and see that they are reflected in the browser.

 <!-- tbd. some more fun mod, perhaps?
 >![](.images/modded-welcome.png)